tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

   - Strips out a lot of the meta data files, resulting in faster compile times
 ## TreeShaking

-This is the biggest benefit of Ivy, the rendering pipeline removes two steps and using “instructions” to building the DOM, rather than the template data interpreter (i.e. actually reads the code vs. static analysis).
+This is the biggest benefit of Ivy, the rendering pipeline removes two steps and using "instructions" to building the DOM, rather than the template data interpreter (i.e. actually reads the code vs. static analysis).
 This removes imports that are never used, even if they are referenced in the code.

 ----------

-*Ex: will remove “test2” function from code base* *function test2() {}*
+*Ex: will remove "test2" function from code base* *function test2() {}*
 *function test(x) {*